woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 Using R, H2O and Domino for Practical and Scalable Data Analysis
 ===============

-*version 0.20 - proofreading x 1 time*
+*version 1.00 - Joe passing the ball to Nick*

 <br>